 (d) when the electrical work is complete, checks and tests the work to ensure that the work is safe, complies with these regulations and is carried out to a trade finish.

-[Regulation 49D inserted by Gazette 7 Jun 2018 p.
+[Regulation 49D inserted: Gazette 7 Jun 2018 p.
 1817-19.]

 50. Supervision of electrical work: requirements